divnix/nix-book/src/ch02-00-introduction.md

 ## DevOps (Operations)

-Nix allows you to percisely describe the software you intended to use.
+Nix allows you to precisely describe the software you intended to use.
 Nix packages are defined by their dependencies, so they inherently retain their SBOM (Software Bill of Materials) by default.
 By leveraging NixOS modules, one can also create configurable services and compose it into coherent systems.
-The combination of Nix + NixOS allows you to have delcarative configuration of both services and sytems.
+The combination of Nix + NixOS allows you to have declarative configuration of both services and systems.

 ## System Administrators (home to enterprise)